RaffaeleCaravett/RaffaeleCaravett/README.md

 Hi everyone 👋

 I don't write the best code.
-I only write code.
 If your searching for perfection here, you're in the wrong place.
 Here you will find only 100% improvable lines and structures of code.

 Some of the technologies i've worked with :